mu•sic \ˈmyü-zik\ : the science of tones and the art of sound in time.

 Specialties: Pop, Country, R&B, etc.

-Instruments Played: Guitar and Voice
+Instruments Played: Piano and Voice

-Instrument(s) Taught: Guitar, Vocals, Beginning Piano, and Songwriting
+Instrument(s) Taught: Vocals, Beginning Piano, and Songwriting

 Terri Senecal, Michigan Songwriter’s Association founder and coordinator, songwriter, teacher, business consultant, and author has trained, facilitated, and presented lectures on music business and artist management to state agencies, service-oriented firms, and small business owners in Boston, Nashville, and Michigan.